-The 5 best plantar fasciitis treatments you can do at home
+The 5 best home treatments for plantar fasciitis

 What is the best plantar fasciitis treatment?